 Pros

-- Legendary durability — machines from the 1980s still run; rated for commercial-gym use
+- Legendary durability: machines from the 1980s still run; rated for commercial-gym use

-- No subscription, ever — the ErgData app and online logbook are free, and it works with Strava, Garmin, and 40+ apps
+- No subscription, ever: the ErgData app and online logbook are free, and it works with Strava, Garmin, and 40+ apps

 - The competition-standard PM5 delivers the most accurate, comparable data in the category

-- Exceptional resale value (used units hold ~$800–$1,000) and cheap, user-installable parts
+- Exceptional resale value (used units hold ~$800 to $1,000) and cheap, user-installable parts

 - Separates into two pieces with no tools for easy storage; 500 lb capacity fits nearly anyone